 - They do not have roots but have crude stems and leaves.

 - The roots are replaced by the rhizoids which acts as an anchor.

 Pteridophyta are the vascular plants that use spores for reproducing.
 They are also known as cryptogams as they do not produce flowers and seeds.
 Ferns, lycophytes, and horsetails are the three main divisions of Pteridophyta.

 - They are multicellular.
 The male sex organ is known as antheridia and the female sex organ is known as archegonia.

 - They contain vascular tissues.

-Gymnosperms are the flowerless plants which produce cones and seeds.
-The term gymnosperm means “naked seeds”.
+Gymnosperms are flowerless plants that produce cones and seeds.
+The term gymnosperm means ‘naked seeds’.
 Coniferophyta, cycadophyta, ginkgophyta, and gnetophyta are the four divisions of gymnosperms.

 Features of Gymnosperms: